 Futsal has been introduced in the 'E Certificate Course' for coaches which is focused on the education of Grassroots football coaches.

-Futsal is also promoted in the Golden Baby Leagues - a project targeted at children between the age of U6-U12 years which essentially forms the golden or the most impressionable age of learning and developing talent
+Futsal is also promoted in the Blue Cubs Leagues - a project targeted at children between the age of U6-U12 years which essentially forms the golden or the most impressionable age of learning and developing talent

 Senior Competition